-1. With icons.ai open, use the Selection tool to drag a marquee that touches some part of all four objects on the artboard.
+1. With icons.ai open, click and drag with the Selection tool to draw a marquee that touches some part of all four objects on the artboard.

 The Selection tool selects objects, so the selection marquee only needs to touch the objects you want to select.
 The marquee doesn't need to surround the objects entirely.